 OPC (OLE for Process Control) is a standard designed for real-time data exchange between a software application and process control devices such as PLCs.
 OPC defines an interface independent of the device type.
-As a result, the end user is almost not limited in the choice of hardware and software for his/her application.
+As a result, the end user is almost not limited in the choice of hardware and software for their application.
 The only requirement is OPC compatibility.

 There are two kinds of OPC components: OPC client and OPC server.

 An OPC server is a program that provides data to OPC clients.
-It is usually designed to read data from a specific hardware device.
+It is usually designed to read the data from a specific hardware device.
 An OPC client communicates with an OPC server through a strictly defined interface.
 As a result, any OPC client can communicate to any OPC server regardless of the type of device for which the server has been created.

 A tutorial demonstrating the basic aspects of the OPC standard is available on the website of Matrikon, a renowned OPC product developer company.

 Reliance OPC Server is a Reliance module allowing access to a visualization project's tags via the standard OPC interface.

 Reliance OPC UA Server is a Reliance module allowing access to a visualization project's tags via the OPC UA interface.